Farhad2590/ABLOCKS/README.md

 ## NPM Packages Used

 - **react-sortable-hoc**: This package was used for implementing sortable drag-and-drop functionality within the React components.
 It allows for reordering lists smoothly.

--**array-move**: This package was used in conjunction with react-sortable-hoc to efficiently manage the reordering of arrays based on the drag-and-drop actions.
+- **array-move**: This package was used in conjunction with react-sortable-hoc to efficiently manage the reordering of arrays based on the drag-and-drop actions.